tlamedia/gtm-kit/readme.txt

 * When Google for WooCommerce adds a Google tag beside your container, GTM Kit now names it as the source instead of saying it could not tell.
 * Site Health now checks that GTM Kit's settings can be saved, and shows the error it got back when they cannot.
 * When sending your system data from the Support screen cannot get through, the screen now says so instead of claiming your ticket was not found.
 With GTM Kit Premium you can then copy the data or download it to email instead.
-* You can now serve the Google tag from your own domain, so ad blockers and browser tracking restrictions interfere less with your measurement.
+* You can now serve the Google tag from your own domain, so ad blockers and browser tracking restrictions interfere less with loading it.
 If it stops working, GTM Kit falls back to the standard loader and tells you.
 It is off by default, and an alternative to your own sGTM container domain.
+(Corrected after publication: this entry originally said restrictions would interfere less with your measurement.
+The setting changes where the tag loads from.
+The measurement the tag sends still goes to Google unless your CDN or host provides Google's tag gateway, which this setting cannot switch on.)
 * GTM Kit now points out setups that leave data unmeasured, such as a WooCommerce store with its ecommerce events switched off.
 At most one such notice appears at a time, and dismissing it keeps it away for 90 days.

 #### Bugfixes: